My Sister Eileen (1942 film)

-My Sister Eileen is a 1942 American comedy film directed by Alexander Hall and starring Rosalind Russell, Brian Aherne and Janet Blair.
-The screenplay by Joseph A. Fields and Jerome Chodorov is based on their 1940 play of the same title, which was inspired by a series of autobiographical short stories by Ruth McKenney originally published in The New Yorker.
-The supporting cast features George Tobias, Allyn Joslyn, Grant Mitchell, Gordon Jones and, in a cameo appearance at the end, The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
+My Sister Eileen is a 1942 American comedy film directed by Alexander Hall and starring Rosalind Russell, Brian Aherne, and Janet Blair.
+The screenplay by Joseph A. Fields and Jerome Chodorov is based on their 1940 play of the same name, inspired by Ruth McKenney's autobiographical short stories first published in The New Yorker.
+The supporting cast features George Tobias, Allyn Joslyn, Grant Mitchell, Gordon Jones, and The Three Stooges (Moe Howard, Larry Fine, and Curly Howard) in a cameo appearance.

 Plot

 Ruth Sherwood, a reporter for the Columbus Courier, finds herself embroiled in a series of misfortunes after inadvertently publishing a premature and erroneous review of her sister Eileen's theatrical performance.
 This blunder results in Ruth's dismissal from her position.
 Encouraged by their grandmother, the two sisters, Ruth and Eileen, decide to relocate to New York City, armed with meager financial resources provided by their father.

 Upon their arrival in Greenwich Village, the sisters encounter a plethora of challenges, including disruptive construction work, rowdy neighbors, and encounters with law enforcement.
 Despite these initial setbacks, Ruth endeavors to secure employment while Eileen navigates the world of theater.
 Their humble abode becomes a hub of activity as an eclectic assortment of characters, including neighbors, acquaintances, and unexpected visitors, converge on their doorstep.

-As Ruth and Eileen navigate the complexities of city life, they find themselves embroiled in a whirlwind of events, including romantic entanglements, professional aspirations, and familial discord.
-Amidst the chaos, Ruth's talent for storytelling is recognized, leading to a fortuitous opportunity for publication.
-The sisters' journey culminates in a celebration of newfound success and independence, marked by unexpected twists and the enduring camaraderie of newfound friends.
+In New York, Ruth and Eileen encounter romantic complications, career setbacks, and family tensions.
+Ruth's writing attracts the attention of a publisher.
+The film ends with the sisters finding professional success and new friendships.

 As they leave the apartment to celebrate, a trio of construction workers (The Three Stooges) drill through the floor from the new subway tunnel below.
 The film ends with Curly saying, "Hey, Moe!
 I think you made a wrong turn!"